The Lily's Revenge: Other ideas

 Other ideas suggested by the script for the Kyogens are: Box Office Boogie, Outdoor Originals, Cafe Camp, Marriage Bashing, Wedding Party Photoshoot Booth, Critics Soap Box, Carpe Diem Demonstration, The Cake Smash, Peepshow Marriage Booth, and Songs We Flushed.

 Themes

 A major theme in The Lily's Revenge is love and marriage.
 This is in part due to the inspiration of the play.
 The Lily's Revenge was written as a response to anti-gay marriage agendas.
 The play also discusses themes of tradition and nostalgia, which are two strategies that anti-gay marriage agendas use as a defense.
 Through the structure of the play and through the audience participation during both the acts and intermissions, Mac explores the theme of the Soul of Theatre.
 An additional theme that Mac explores is, through the Lily's journey, the Hero's Journey.

 Production history

 The Lily's Revenge premiered at the HERE Arts Center, an Off-Off-Broadway theatre in New York, in 2009, featuring the play's author Taylor Mac as The Lily.

+2009 Production

+In 2009, The Lily’s Revenge was presented by HERE Arts Center and Ethyl Crisp as a musical in four acts by Taylor Mac, with music by Rachelle Garniez.
+The production was directed by Paul Zimet, Rachel Chavkin, Faye Driscoll, Aaron Rhyne, David Drake, and Kristin Marting, with music direction by Matt Ray and scenic design by Nick Vaughan.

+The creative team included costumes by Machine Dazzle, lighting design by Seth Reiser, makeup by Derrick Little, puppets by Emily Decola, choreography by Julie Atlas Muz, original drum music by Stefan Schatz, sound design by Matthew Tennie, video design by Aaron Rhyne, and production stage management by Julia Funk.

+The production opened on November 1, 2009, and had a running time of approximately four hours and fifty minutes.

+The cast featured Taylor Mac as Lily; Bianca Leigh as the Stepmother; Amelia Zirin-Brown as Bride Deity; Darlinda Just Darlinda as Bride Love; James Tigger!
+Ferguson as The Great Longing; with additional performances by World Famous Bob, Edith Raw, Kayla Asbell, Heather Christian, Matthew Crosland, Machine Dazzle, Kristine Haruna Lee, Ellen Maddow, Glenn Marla, Muriel Miguel, Frank Paiva, Tina Shepard, Rae C. Wright, Salty Brine, Daphne Gaines, Ikuko Ikari, Barbara Lanciers, Kim Rosen, Vanessa Anspaugh, Jonathan Bastiani, Saeed Siamak, Nikki Zialcita, Una Aya Asato, and Mieke Duffly.